lewis-od/Quantum-Optics/README.md

 The [legacy](legacy/quoptics) folder contains code that was written before I discovered QuTiP, that is all already implemented in QuTiP.

+To ensure the required packages are installed, run `pip3 install -r requirements.txt`

-Running `python data/gen_data.py` will generate training/test/validation data for the network in the `data` folder.
+Running `python3 data/gen_data.py` will generate training/test/validation data
+for the network in the `data` folder.
 The data is produced as an array of states and an array of labels, such that `states[n]` is labelled by `label[n]`.
 The labels are integers labelling which type the state is according to: